 The Open University Presents: Moon Night 2018

 Join the world-leading researchers in Planetary and Space Sciences at The Open University (OU) for an evening of Moon exploration.
-This event features two live performances of The Earth’s Reflection composed by Yazz Ahmed (in collaboration with Dr. Mahesh Anand, The Open University, UK).
+This event features two live performances of The Earth’s Reflection composed by Yazz Ahmed (in association with Dr. Mahesh Anand, The Open University, UK).

 Yazz reflects on the creative process of her new work: